What is Reiki?

 I cannot speak on behalf of all Reiki or Mindfulness/Meditation providers, but I teach/train/guide and offer Reiki to all clients in a non-dogmatic, secular way that is not espousing any particular religious or spiritual direction.
 This is most important to me, as I want you to feel comfortable, at ease and relax into the process by knowing you are not being asked to do anything that suspends, alters or changes your religious or spiritual convictions or belief system.

-Mindful Presence Reiki or Mindfulness coaching/meditation instruction can, however, deepen your own personal faith and religious beliefs with your renewed sense of awareness.
+Mindful Presence Reiki along with mindfulness meditation instruction can, however, deepen your own personal faith and religious beliefs with your renewed sense of awareness.

 It is important to note: Meditation/Reiki/Mindfulness is not a cure-all for all life's ills, it is not a substitute for current psychological or medical treatment.
 I am not a healer.
 I am, however, someone who has seen profound shifts in the direction and focus of people's lives when they learn to more deeply relax, enhance mindfulness skills and/or experience Mindful Presence Reiki.